Wii system software: Photo Channel

 If a user inserts an SD card into the console, or receives photos (JPEG) or videos (MJPEG) via email, they can be viewed using the Photo Channel.
 The user can create a slideshow simply by inserting an SD card with photos and, optionally, MP3 or AAC files (see note regarding December 10, 2007 update to version 1.1).
 The Wii will automatically add Ken Burns Effect transitions between the photos and play either the music on the SD card or built-in music in the background.
 A built-in editor allows users to add markings and effects to their photos or videos (The edits float statically above the videos).
 Mosaics can also be created with this feature.
+In "Doodle" mode, the user can draw on or make art on the photos.
+The "Mood" mode allows the user to make all the photos on these four following effects which is either brightening up the photo, making the photo grayscale, zapping the photo, or cooking up a hard-boiled photo.
 Puzzles can be created from photos or videos with varying degrees of difficulty (However, your first puzzle will be six-pieces) with 6, 12, 24 and 48 piece puzzles available, with 192 selectable while holding down 1 on the Wii Remote.
 Edited photos can be saved to the Wii and sent to other Wiis via the message board.
 According to the system's manual, the following file extensions (i.e. formats) are supported: Photos (jpeg/jpg), Movies (mov/avi), and Music (mp3/aac).

 JPEG files can be up to 8192x8192 resolution and in baseline format.
 Video data contained within the .mov or .avi files must be in an OpenDML-compliant MotionJPEG and use some variant of this format for their videos, with a resolution of up to 848×480 pixels (Wide VGA).
 Photos, even high resolution ones, are compressed and decreased in resolution.

 Photo Channel 1.1

 Photo Channel 1.1 is an optional update to the Photo Channel that became available on the Wii Shop Channel on December 10, 2007.
-It allows users to customize the Photo Channel icon on the Wii Menu with photos from an SD Card or the Wii Message Board.
+It allows users to customize the Photo Channel icon on the Wii Menu with photos from an SD card or the Wii Message Board.
 It also allows playback of songs in random order.
 The update replaced MP3 support with support for MPEG-4 encoded audio files encoded with AAC in the .m4a extension.

 Wii owners who updated to version 1.1 can revert to version 1.0 by deleting it from the channels menu in the data management setup.
 Consoles released after December 10, 2007 come with the version 1.1 update pre-installed, and cannot be downgraded to version 1.0.

-Owners of Japanese systems can download a "Revert to Photo Channel 1.0" Channel from the Wii Shop Channel if they wish to do so.
+Owners of systems on a Japanese firmware can download a "Revert to Photo Channel 1.0" Channel from the Wii Shop Channel if they wish to do so.